thetwaihtut/devops-test-assessment/README.md

-## Introduction

-This is a technical test for the role of **DevOps Engineer**.

-## Objectives

-This test helps us to understand
-- how do you approach infrastructure design
-- how do you manage microservices communication
-- how do you consider security implications

 ## Project Setup

 Project root has [`index.js`](/index.js) file.
 It simulates a simple app that runs infinitely & sends metrics to a [`statsd`](https://github.com/statsd/statsd) server.